 One of my favorite examples of creativity is during demo prep.
 If we are preparing to show a customer how HubSpot is going to revolutionize their blog and newsletter, why not take the time to sign up for their newsletter and receive one of their emails.
 This takes one minute, and provides relevant information about how we can tangibly improve their process."

-As a sales professional, it’s your job to solve your customer’s problem and help them look good.
+As a sales professional, it’s your job to solve your customer’s problems and help them look good.
 The more creative you can be in your approach, the better.

 10. Celebrate your wins.

-When you achieve a goal or improve a skill, share your success with your manager or team.
-Every win counts, and celebrating each one gives you the momentum you need to keep going.
+When you achieve a goal or improve a skill, don't be reluctant to share your success with your manager or team.
+Every win counts, and celebrating each one can give you the momentum you need to keep going.

 Now that you have a solid understanding of how to improve performance at the individual level, let’s discuss some ways sales organizations can foster better results for the whole team.

 Improving a sales team's performance includes some elements of the activities listed above — but the fact that multiple salespeople are involved in the process adds another layer of complexity.